 Staying sober is an activity you have to spend your time and energy on every day, and there will be days—maybe even months or years—when you feel like you have it under control.
 But one day, you might have a bad day—or a memory, or a person, might trigger you—and that’s when it becomes difficult again.
 Call 855.796.2102 to speak with someone from the caring and compassionate staff at Mile High Recovery Center when this happens and ask about our addiction relapse prevention group in Colorado.

 What Can Trigger a Relapse?

 The most important thing to remember is that no addiction develops in a vacuum.
 Situations can arise in daily life that are triggers for substance use.
 A trigger is anything that makes you want to use drugs or alcohol again.
-Some triggers are external, such as being in the presence of people who use substances, while others are internal, such as feeling anxious or stressed.

-Triggers for a relapse include:
+Triggers for relapse include:

 - Hanging out with old friends who still use